L3ad Solutions

 TL;DR

-This pillar covers the patterns that actually move the conversion rate, in order of leverage.
+This pillar covers the patterns that actually move the conversion rate, in order of impact.

 Most local service queries happen on phones.
 Google's data is clear: bounce rate goes up sharply past 3 seconds and brutally past 5.
 A site that loads in 6 seconds on a 4G connection loses roughly half of mobile arrivals before they see the homepage.